Professor Nicki Hedge

 Maggie Jago - museum education and learning in primary schools.

-I am the Director of Postgraduate Research, the Co-Director of our EdD Programme and the leafder of thye Social Justice, Place and Lifelong Learning Research and Teaching Group.
-My teaching is focussed, mainly, on educational theory and philososphy and research methods.
+I am the Director of Postgraduate Research, the Co-Director of our EdD Programme and the leader of the Social Justice, Place and Lifelong Learning Research and Teaching Group.
+My teaching is focussed, mainly, on educational theory and philosophy and research methods.
 This includes leading Advanced Research Methods courses for the School's PhD and EdD programmes and teaching and materials development for a Masters level course in Modern Educational Thought and for EdD courses in Educational Futures and Ethics and Education.
 I also enjoy providing occasional lectures and seminars for PGDE and BEd/MEduc programmes in, for example, Gender and Education, Emotional Wellbeing, Research Ethics and Global Citizenship.
-I am currently supervising doctoral students (EdDs and PhDs) working on emotions in education, e-learning and distance education, educational change and innovation, gender, identity, and applied linguistics.
+At the moment I am leading the development of an online distance MSc in Education and I am currently supervising doctoral students (EdDs and PhDs) working on emotions in education, e-learning and distance education, educational change and innovation, gender, identity, and applied linguistics.